josefc12/CsWebVoting/README.md

 - or anything else that has a nominating stage and a voting stage in the span of ~3 minutes.
 Check license.

+🔴**WARNING:**
+This app is very primitive.
+All countdowns are hadled by a single Counter class and a dictionary.
+This counter keeps on ticking even in an idle state.
+There is no authentication/authorization in place.
+<ins>Don't scale, don't host live.
+Start it when you need it and shut it down once you don't.</ins>

 Depends on:
 nodejs (```sudo apt install nodejs```)
 npm (```sudo apt install npm```)